tassyk/security/Security-Tools.md

 - [pdf-parser](https://github.com/DidierStevens/DidierStevensSuite) : Didier Stevens Suite that parse and anlyse pdf file
 - [HashMyFiles](https://www.nirsoft.net/utils/hash_my_files.html) : HashMyFiles is small utility that allows you to calculate the MD5 and SHA1 hashes of one or more files in your system
 - [Floss](https://github.com/fireeye/flare-floss) : FireEye Labs Obfuscated String Solver uses advanced static analysis techniques to automatically deobfuscate strings from malware binaries.
 You can use it just like `strings utility`
+- [RegRipper](https://tools.kali.org/forensics/regripper) : Open source tool, written in Perl, for extracting/parsing information (keys, values, data) from the Registry and presenting it for analysis

 ### Hardening